 Web Site: www.dor.ms.gov.
 For links to commercial on-line electronic filing, go to web site.

-Phone Numbers: See Page 13

-Mailing Addresses: See Page 2
+Phone Numbers: See Page 13 Mailing Addresses: See Page 2

-2010 Mississippi Resident and Non-Resident/Part-Year Resident Income Tax Forms and Instructions
+2012 Mississippi Resident and Non-Resident/Part-Year Resident Income Tax Instructions

-NOTICE: Included in this booklet are forms and instructions for filing your 2010 Mississippi Resident Individual Income Tax Return (Form 80-105) OR your 2010 Mississippi Non-Resident or Part-Year Resident Individual Income Tax Return (Form 80-205).
-Line item instructions are generally the same for both the Resident and the Non-Resident (NR) returns; however, the line numbers differ in some cases.
-The instructions are keyed to the line numbers on the Resident return and references to the corresponding line on the Non-Resident (NR) return are shown in italics.
+NOTICE: Included in this booklet are forms and instructions for filing your 2012 Mississippi Resident Individual Income Tax Return (Form 80-105) OR your 2012 Mississippi Non-Resident or Part-Year Resident Individual Income Tax Return (Form 80-205).
+Line item instructions are generally the same for both the Resident and the Non-Resident returns; however, the line numbers differ in some cases.
+The instructions are keyed to the line numbers on the Resident return and if the line number reference differs on the Non-Resident return, references to the corresponding line on the Non-Resident return are shown in italics.
 Specific instructions for the Non-Resident or Part-Year Resident returns are shown in italics.